IN HOT SPRINGS

 Anyone can get a sealant at any age.
 However, children and teenagers are ideal candidates for sealants because the earlier they can have the plastic coatings placed over their teeth, the less likely they are to develop cavities.

 Sometimes sealants are placed over existing areas of early decay to prevent it from worsening.
-If this is the case, Dr. Porter will check the tooth regularly to make sure the sealant is working and the decay has not progressed.
+If this is the case, we will check the tooth regularly to make sure the sealant is working and the decay has not progressed.

 The Process of Getting a Dental Sealant